davidyen1124/third-time-charm/README.md

 - My coffee machine - The real senior developer on this project
 - Prettier went on a formatting spree across the demo pages, so now everything is perfectly aligned and mildly smug about it.
 - The conveyor screenshot finally rolled onto the homepage, so the carousel doesn't look like it's missing a tooth anymore.
+- The flight simulator is buzzing around without a screenshot, proving anything can fly with enough JavaScript and imagination.